 More info here: Britz 4WD Safari Camper.

-Motorhomes are larger campervans and these are suited for a group of 6 people.
+Motorhomes are larger campervans, and these are suited for a group of 6 people.
 Furthermore, they offer higher comfort and quality equipment.
-Complete equipped kitchens, top showers and bathroom, modern Wi-Fi, TV and DVD connections, larger water tanks etc. All campervans in Australia are Diesel.
-I’d recommend you use an automatic campervan for an easy drive especially if you are not used to links-drive.
+These have equipped kitchens, top showers and a bathroom, modern Wi-Fi, TV and DVD connections, larger water tanks, and the like.
+All campervans in Australia are powered by Diesel.
+I’d recommend using an automatic campervan for an easy drive especially if you are not used to driving on the left side of the road.
 More info: Luxus-Camper with 6-berth

-This is essential if you want to grab a good deal and secure the lowest camper prices.
-Australians love their summer campervan holidays and they book them early.
-So bear in mind to book at least 3-4 months ahead if you plan to travel during school holidays.
+Booking early is essential to grab a good deal and secure the lowest camper prices.
+Australians love their summer campervan holidays, and they book them early and fast.
+So bear in mind to book at least 3-4 months ahead if you plan to travel during the school holidays.

-If you travel by camper around Australia in high season you need to book in advance.
+If you travel by camper around Australia in high season, you must book in advance.
 And you can do it before leaving for all booked campsites.

-Depending on the camper itinerary that you have picked, you are likely to pay road tolls, so it’s better to open a road toll account online for fast pay.
+Depending on the camper itinerary that you have picked, you are likely to pay road tolls.
+So it’s better to open a road toll account online for faster payments.

 - When to fill up your camper

-The best days to fill up the campervan is on Tuesdays and Wednesdays with the lowest Diesel prices
+The best days to fill up the campervan are Tuesdays and Wednesdays Diesel prices are the lowest on these days.